kyverno/website/content/en/blog/general/why-chainsaw-is-unique/index.md

 We covered all major features of assertion trees in this blog post.

-Chainsaw doesn't directly implement assertion trees but relies on the [kyverno-json package](https://kyverno.github.io/kyverno-json/policies/asserts/#assertion-trees).
-You can browse this documentation to learn more about assertion trees, this documentation also applies to Chainsaw.
+Chainsaw doesn't directly implement assertion trees but relies on the [kyverno-json package](https://github.com/kyverno/kyverno-json).
+You can browse [this documentation](https://kyverno.github.io/kyverno-json/policies/asserts/#assertion-trees) to learn more about assertion trees, this also applies to Chainsaw.

 JMESpath supports functions and also allows custom functions to be registered in the JMESPath interpreter.
-The supported functions list is available in this [documentation page](https://kyverno.github.io/chainsaw/latest/jp/functions/).
+The supported functions list is available on this [documentation page](https://kyverno.github.io/chainsaw/latest/jp/functions/).

 ## Conclusion